liquidctl/liquidctl/docs/corsair-commander-core-guide.md

 # Corsair Commander Core and Core XT
 _Driver API and source code available in [`liquidctl.driver.commander_core`](../liquidctl/driver/commander_core.py)._

-_Changed in 1.11.0: the Corsair Commander Core XT is now supported._
+_Changed in 1.11.0: the Corsair Commander Core XT is now supported._<br>

 Currently, functionality implemented is listed here.
 More is planned to be added.